 4. Stourhead (United Kingdom)

 The 2,650-acre Stourhead estate in Wiltshire, England hosts one of the most beautiful gardens in the world.
 Located near the mouth of the River Stour, the gardens of the estate offer a spectacular extravaganza of colorful flora, water features, monuments and architectural marvels of the 18th Century.
-The gardens, a brainchild of the expert garden designer, Henry Hoare II, were laid out in the classical 18th Century theme surrounding an artificial lake created by damming with inspirations in design sought from the work of famous painters like Claude Lorrain, Gaspard Dughet, and others.
+The gardens were laid out in the classical 18th Century theme surrounding an artificial lake created by damming with inspirations in design sought from the work of famous painters like Claude Lorrain, Gaspard Dughet, and others.
 Several temples, an obelisk, the Bristol High Cross, King Alfred’s Tower, are some of the landmark features of the gardens of Stourhead.

 3. Villa d'Este (Italy)